Course Outline

 Details of early feedback on progress

 You will receive both formative and summative feedback on assessment items that are designed to allow you to apply your medical genetics knowledge in both written and practical contexts.
 BIM202 will include early formative feedback with the completion of weekly learning materials, tutorial and laboratory class activities.
-A quiz in Week 3 will be the first summative low stakes assessment item.
+An in-class quiz in Week 4 will be the first summative low stakes assessment item.

 Assessment tasks